Building on an Atoll: Marshall Islands School Development

 Global warming and climate change are the greatest risks, with rising sea levels of around 7mm a year for the last 20 years.

-What is the benefit to these schools been built with sustainability as a key goal?
+What is the benefit to these schools being built with sustainability as a key goal?